-All new interchange projects require evaluation for design opportunities of grading and landscape plantings.
+All new interchange projects require evaluation for design opportunities of grading, reduced mowing maintenance areas and landscape plantings.
 The actual quantity of landscape material used will vary depending on the surrounding terrain and the details of the specific interchange.
 Trees shall be used to blend the improvement into the surrounding area and the use of shrubs shall typically be minimal.
-The use of low-profile native grasses is encouraged in the interior of appropriate infields to reduce mowing.
+The use of lowprofile native grasses with flowering forbs is encouraged in the interior of appropriate infields to reduce the requirement for mowing and create pollinator habitat.
 Interchanges and ramps may be viewed as gateways to some local communities.
+The

-The Landscape DSE shall consider any defined character developed by local municipalities when preparing design concept options.
+Landscape DSE shall consider any defined character developed by local municipalities when preparing design concept options.

 It is important to plan for the use of salt on ramps.
 Damage to turf areas where pavement runoff exits the pavement shall also be addressed in the design.
-Erosion blanket shall be used on all slopes within 30 feet of the edge of pavement on the ramps.
-Curb and gutter shall be on ramp shoulders in locations shielded by guardrails or where flow concentrations require its use.
+Erosion control blanket shall be used on all slopes within 30 feet of the edge of pavement on the ramps.
+Curb and gutter shall be on ramp shoulders in locations shielded by quardrails or where flow concentrations require its use.
 Surface and subsurface drainage outlets shall be located to minimize erosion potential of concentrated water outfalling on slopes.

-When additional fill is available on-site, or from nearby contracts, the Designer shall consider reducing the steepness of slopes as much as practical on crossroad embankments.
-This may reduce project cost and guardrail quantity, increase safety, decrease maintenance, and improve aesthetics.
+When additional fill is available on-site or from nearby contracts, the Designer shall consider reducing the steepness of slopes as much as practical on crossroad embankments.
+This may reduce project cost and guardrail quantity, increase safety, decrease maintenance and improve aesthetics.